 Architects’ BIM Requirement policies for civil and structural engineering firms — In most cases, architects have a lot of control over the selection of consulting engineers for their projects and can evaluate candidates for their BIM capabilities as well as other more traditional attributes.

-While structural firms seem well on their way to BIM sufficiency, these findings strongly suggest that civil engineers will increasingly need to have BIM skills moving forward — so adoption, training, and skill building will be critical.
+While structural firms seem well on their way to Building Information Modeling sufficiency, these findings strongly suggest that civil engineers will increasingly need to have BIM skills moving forward — so adoption, training, and skill building will be critical.
 For those that are already BIM-capable, they should continue to leverage it as a competitive advantage and will be best positioned for future success.

 This article first appeared in Civil + Structural Engineer in the September, 2018 issue.